Analytic test configurations and geodesic rays: Introduction

 It should be stressed that in the problem of finding constant scalar curvature metrics it is important to have control of the regularity of geodesics under consideration.
 By using approximations to known regularity results of solutions of Monge-Amp\`ere equations, Phong-Sturm prove that their weak geodesic is in fact $C^{1,\alpha}$ for $0<\alpha<1$ (see \cite{Sturm2}).
-It is interesting to ask whether such regularity holds more generally, which is a topic we hope to address in a future work.
-The Legendre transform approach also has applications to the Cauchy problem for the homogeneous Monge-Amp\`ere equation, see \cite{Rubinstein}. \\
+It is interesting to ask whether such regularity holds more generally, which is a topic we take up in \cite{Ross3}.

-\textbf{Organization: } We start in Section \ref{sectionconvex} with some motivation from convex analysis, and Section \ref{sectionprelim} contains preliminary material on the space of singular metrics, the Monge-Amp\`ere measure and the Aubin-Mabuchi functional.
+\textbf{Organization: } We start in Section \ref{sectionconvex} with some motivation from convex analysis and toric geometry, and Section \ref{sectionprelim} contains preliminary material on the space of singular metrics, the Monge-Amp\`ere measure and the Aubin-Mabuchi functional.
 The real work starts in Section \ref{sectionenvelopes} where we consider the maximal envelopes associated to a given singularity type.
 Along the way we prove a generalization of a theorem of Bedford-Taylor which says that such envelopes are maximal (Theorem \ref{lemma3}).
 This is then extended to the case of a test curve of singularities, and in Section \ref{sectionlegendre} we discuss the Legendre transform and prove Theorem \ref{theoremmain1}.

 Following these analytic results, we move on to the algebraic picture.
 In Section \ref{filt} we associate a test curve to a suitable filtration of the coordinate ring of $(X,L)$, and prove Theorem \ref{theoremmain2}.
-We then recall how such filtrations arise from test configurations, and in Section \ref{sectionphongsturm} show how this agrees with the construction of Phong and Sturm.\\
+We then recall how such filtrations arise from test configurations, and in Section \ref{sectionphongsturm} show how this agrees with the construction of Phong and Sturm.

-\textbf{Acknowledgments}: We would like to thank Robert Berman, Bo Berndtsson, Sebastian Boucksom, Yanir Rubenstien, Richard Thomas for helpful discussions.
+\textbf{Acknowledgments}: We would like to thank Robert Berman, Bo Berndtsson, Sebastian Boucksom, Yanir Rubinstein and Richard Thomas for helpful discussions and the referees for their constructive suggestions.
 We also thank Dano Kim for pointing out a mistake in a previous version of this paper.
-The first author is supported in part by a Marie Curie Grant (PIRG-GA-2008-230920).
+The first author also acknowledges support from a Marie Curie International Reintegration Grant within the 7\textsuperscript{th} European Community Framework Programme (PIRG-GA-2008-230920).